Apiquet/utils/folder_to_binary/README.md

 # Args:
     - Path to the folder
-    - name for the .bin file (default is folder_name.bin)
+    - name for the output file, default is: folder_name_bin if folder as input binary_name_extracted if file as input
     - delimiter to use

 # Examples: